FaizRasool/threetiertemplate/README.md

 4.  **Business tier:** Implements business processes and other functional logic for the system.

 5.  **Database tier:** Provides persistent data storage, using [SQL Server Always On Availability Groups](https://msdn.microsoft.com/en-us/library/hh510230.aspx) for high availability.
+Customers may wish to consider using [Azure SQL Database](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-technical-overview) as a PaaS alternative

 6.  **Gateway**: The [VPN Gateway](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpngateways) provides connectivity between the routers in the on-premises network and the Production VNet.